 Where possible, it is good to consult with employees about future changes, but only when there is a genuine opportunity for their contribution to influence what takes place.
 It is important to recognise that in recovering from a period of toxicity, it would be valuable to support individuals and teams in regrouping and providing opportunities for social interactions and relationship re-building.

 By acknowledging issues that are present, employers can send a strong message to their workforce.
-Where improvements can be made, this may positively impact employee morale and retention as well as organisational performance.
+Where improvements can be made, this may positively impact on employee morale and retention as well as organisational performance.
 However, whilst you can’t ‘fix’ a culture overnight or treat it as a one-off activity, employee engagement should always be on the radar.

 It is important to mention that addressing toxic culture is essential for improving employee engagement and organisational performance.
 By recognising the signs of a toxic workplace and taking proactive steps to foster a positive environment, leaders can enhance morale, boost productivity, and retain top talent.